 11. Share Google Docs with Collaborators

 Presumably, you’re working with other creators.
-Google Docs is the best platform I know of for working with others and collaborating on projects.
+Google Docs is the best platform for working with others in a shared document and collaborating on projects.
 It’s pretty easy to do all of this.
 Just access the “Share” button on the top right hand side.

 There are two main options here.
 The first is to simply add someone’s email address to the document so they can access it.
 In this regard, you can give them three types of access:

 Then you can also share a standalone link to give someone access.
-The same options exist here:
+The same options exists as above.

-This link sharing capability is great, in my experience, for sharing documents with the public that you don’t want to be edited.
-Things like templates, examples, etc…
+This link sharing capability is great, in my experience, for sharing documents with the public that you don’t want edited — things like templates, examples and more.

 12. Track Changes and Version Control